cmontedonico/flask-JWT-Argon/README.md

-# Flask / Python3 / JWT / Argon2
+# Flask / Python3 / JWT / Argon2 / MySQL 8 / Nginx / uWSGI

 This project is a simple template to perform signup and login with flask on python3